Quick Summary:

 When to Hire a Data Scientist?

-• Hire a data scientist when you want to analyze the data statistically, find patterns, understand the relationships between variables, and offer visualizations of the insights to the decision-makers.
+- Data science consulting is ideal when you want to analyze data statistically, find patterns, understand relationships between variables, and present visualizations of insights to decision-makers.

 When to Hire a Data Engineer?